AMPMgroup/Epi4Ab/README.md

 To perform epitope inference using Epi4Ab, execute `run_inference.sh`:

-`INPUT_AB_FEATURE=true`: if users wish to test the model with different VH/VL and/or CDRs, modifications of which should be made in `/Epi4Ab/parameters_ab.json`.
+`INPUT_AB_FEATURE=true`: if users wish to perform quick test with specific VH/VL and/or CDRs for the whole dataset at once, modifications of which should be made in `/Epi4Ab/parameters_ab.json`.

 ```bash
 ./run_inference.sh